zaxor0/zwerchhau/README.md

 Even then, with specialized skills being required, group efforts to resolve a problem with coherent dialog between players should generally trump a skill check.
 As long as the plan is detailed, concievable, and somewhat reasonable, players should be able to execute complex tasks without pedantic skill checks.

-### Sample Combat Skills
+### Combat Skills
 These skills are mentioned because they are specifically referenced in the combat rules and would be appropriate for any player interested in combat.

-- Grappling
+- Combat in heavy armor: Ignore unskilled CON damage in melee
+- Grappling: +1 to engagement on grappling checks
-- Wrestling throws
+- Wrestling throws: +2 CON damage (instead of none)
-- Disarming
+- Disarming: Advantage on disarm checks
-- Improvised weaponry
+- Improvised weaponry: +1 to damage roll
-- Defensive melee combat
+- Defensive melee combat: -1 to opponent's damage rolls
-- Firing into Melee
+- Firing into Melee: +1 to combat roll (negates the -1)

 ### Sample Non-Combat Skills
 |Samples| | |